CodeBagger/SaveMySettingsMK/README.md

 ## Usage

+1. **Sign Up / Sign In**:
+   - First-time users: Click "Don't have an account?
+Sign up" to create a new account
+   - Enter your email and password (minimum 6 characters)
+   - After signup, you may need to verify your email (check your inbox)
+   - Existing users: Enter your email and password to sign in
-1. **Create a Project**: Click "Add New Project" and enter a project name
+2. **Create a Project**: Click "Add New Project" and enter a project name
-2. **Select a Project**: Click on any project name to view its settings
+3. **Select a Project**: Click on any project name to view its settings
-3. **Add Settings**: Enter a key and value in the form and click "Add Setting"
+4. **Add Settings**: Enter a key and value in the form and click "Add Setting"
-4. **Edit Settings**: Click the "Edit" button next to any setting
+5. **Edit Settings**: Click the "Edit" button next to any setting
-5. **Delete Settings**: Click the "Delete" button next to any setting
+6. **Delete Settings**: Click the "Delete" button next to any setting
+7. **Logout**: Click the "Logout" button in the top right corner

 ## Example